Tight Line Nymphing with an Indicator — A Mono Rig Variant

 I make it a habit to fish as close as possible to the trout.
 And I’m commonly within a fifteen foot range.
 Even at distances right under my rod tip, I often find success by just adding a suspender.

 At short range, very little about the casting stroke needs adjustment.
 Simply add the suspender and keep slinging it.
+Stay tight to the indy, keeping all leader off the water.

 After dialing in the short range game, you’ll inevitably want to go further.